denpy/bus_notify/README.md

 ```

-The query result will be stored in the `etas` property of the class and can be used in the `send_notification` method.
+The query result will be stored in the `etas` attribute of the class instance and can be used in the `send_notification
+` method.

 `etas` is a list that contains ETA objects.